 On Okinawa, surf's up off Yomitan

-As another hot summer sun beat down on Okinawa, me and a group of five fellow surfers paddled out off Yomitan in search of our next wave.
+As another hot summer sun beat down on Okinawa last year, me and a group of five fellow surfers paddled out off Yomitan in search of our next wave.
 With only two more hours before the sunset, the clock was ticking.
 Lucky for us, we had pro surfer Danny Melhado to guide us.

 This was my second time surfing and I chose Happy Surfing Okinawa for the one-day surf lesson taught by Melhado.
 My first attempt off the mainland in Shonan-Enoshima Beach in Kanagawa Pref. was fun, so I knew I wanted to try on my home turf here on the island.